Skip to content

 How Willamette compares across our verified dataset

-Willamette is in the small minority (8 schools share this category).
+Willamette is in a recognizable cluster (134 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page